 An Environmental Impact Assessment (EIA) is a comprehensive evaluation of the likely effects of a transport project that significantly affects the environment.
-EAI aims to contribute to environmental awareness and environmental protection by providing decisionmakers with ex ante information of environmental impacts of public and private initiatives (Jay et al., 2007).
+An EAI aims to contribute to environmental awareness and environmental protection by providing decision-makers with ex-ante information of environmental impacts of public and private initiatives (Jay et al., 2007).
 Since the 1970s EIA has become increasingly more important in planning practice and has been introduced in national legislation worldwide (Cornero, 2010).
 The National Environmental Policy Act of 1969 (NEPA) implemented EIA for federal agency actions in the United States.
-In the European Union (EU), the EIA Directive 85/337/EEC called 'on the assessment of the effects of certain public and private projects on the environment' has been in force since 1985.
-The goal of the Directive is to ensure that environmental values are fully considered in decision-making.
-Since 1985, EIA has been incorporated into the legislation of European member states, see Soria-Lara et al., (2020).
+In the European Union (EU), the EIA Directive 85/337/EEC, which called 'on the assessment of the effects of certain public and private projects on the environmental values are fully considered in decision-making.
+Since 1985, EIA has been incorporated into the legislation of European member states; see Soria-Lara et al. (2020).